At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in tutoring, especially with children who have special educational needs or are in care.
-Emphasize any qualifications like QTS or QTLS and your degree level in the subjects you will be teaching.
+Tailor Your CV: Make sure your CV highlights relevant experience, especially in tutoring and working with children who have special educational needs.
+Emphasise any qualifications like QTS or QTLS, and detail your experience in engaging students with different learning needs.

-Highlight Relevant Experience: In your application, focus on your experience working with students who have SEMH or LAC.
-Provide specific examples of how you've engaged and motivated these students in the past.
+Highlight Relevant Experience: In your application, focus on your experience with SEMH (Social, Emotional, and Mental Health) or LAC (Looked After Children).
+Provide examples of how you've successfully supported these students in the past.

 How to prepare for a job interview at Prospero Teaching